glitch-game-club/glitch-game-club/CONTRIBUTING.md

 * [How to Contribute Text-based Resources](#how-to-contribute-games-and-code-based-resources)

-### Creating Boiler plate / Remixable HTML5 Games using Thimble
+### Creating Boiler plate / Remixable Web Games using Thimble

 Can you write a simple game demo in Javascript?
 Help us create a resource of simple games which can remixed by club members or used as examples to inspire their own creations.

-We are using Phaser.io javascript game framework as our main frame for making HTML5 games and hosting examples at http://thimble.mozilla.org
+We are using Phaser.io javascript game framework as our beginner framework for making HTML5 games and hosting examples at http://thimble.mozilla.org.
+We also invite other types of Javascript games using the DOM especially if they are aimed at beginners.

 Our current [list of starter games are here](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#starter-games--thimble-tutorials)